How to get into the bookstore

 One of the recent reviews for the book

-An Extract from one of the most recent reviews for An Angel on her shoulder
+An extrac from one of the recent reviews for In the Shadow of Lies

 Paul Andruss, Buy: https://www.amazon.com/Thomas-Rhymer-Jack-Hughes-Trilogy-ebook/dp/B00EPQL7KC